limness/Voxel-Art/README.md

 - In the class that opens, you will see a window with two methods.
 The method you are interested in at the moment is `Get Density Map`.
 This method is responsible for what kind of shape your world will have.
 I opened a ready-made Voxel World Planet Generator class as an example.
 That generates first a regular sphere and then adds some fractal noise.
 ![markdown logo](https://i.ibb.co/6rmhCxr/devenv-Iug-NT7-Itc-S.png)
 - Once you compile the finished class.
 Select a new generator class in the Voxel World properties
 - If you have done everything correctly, the new generator class should appear in the corresponding window in the Voxel World properties.
-Select it and click **Play** or create a preview of the world by clicking **Create World**
+Select it and click **Play** or create a preview of the world by clicking **Create World**</br>
 ![markdown logo](https://i.ibb.co/18fZLSz/UE4-Editor-ae-Jv-N8fp2-G.png)

+### Editing the world in editor mode
+The plugin allows you to pre-edit and modify the world as you see fit (and then save it to a separate file if you need it).
+To do this, go to category `Modes -> Voxel Art Editor Mode`

 # Screenshots
 ![markdown logo](http://ipic.su/img/img7/fs/UE4Editor_tLjSZZYAlk.1619035360.png)